iocafe/iocafe-doc/source/extensions/gazerbeam/200318-gazerbeam-intro.rst

    signal timing

 The Gazerbeam receiver is not very time critical, timing can be changed quite much and it should still work.
 Pulse length is recorded on fly and basic rule is that “1” must be clearly longer than “0”.
 Anyhow if taken very far from tested, the high pass filtering RC may need to be adjusted.

 From bits to messages
 ~~~~~~~~~~~~~~~~~~~~~
-A message contains all data what user entered and is repeated endlessly: Android application doesn’t know when it is received by micro-controller.
+A message contains all data what user entered and is repeated endlessly: Android application doesn’t
+know when it is received by micro-controller.

 * The message starts with 14 zero bits and then one bit, like “000000000000001”.
 * Then the 7 data bit for each data byte follow, least significant bit first.
-* The data transferred is 7 bit ASCII with legimate values from 1 to 127, it can never form
+* The data transferred is 7 bit ASCII with legitimate values from 1 to 127, it can never form
   nine consequent zeros and can be separated from beginning of message.
 Like “0101010”.
 * There is no message length.
 Previous message is processed when a new message begins, at
   that point the previous message is considered “ready”.